daltonsjones98/Active-Directory-Deployment-and-Setup/README.md

 &emsp;
 <h2>Environments and Applications Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- _Microsoft Azure (Virtual Machines/Compute)_
-- Microsoft Remote Desktop
+- _Microsoft Remote Desktop_
-- Active Directory Domain Services
-- PowerShell

-<h3>Operating Systems </h3>

-- Windows Server 2016
+- _Windows Server 2016_
-- Windows 10 (21H2)
+- _Windows 10 (21H2)_
+- _Active Directory Domain Services_
+- _PowerShell_

 <h3> Configuration Steps</h3>

 1. Configure and deploy Virtual Machines within Azure
-2. Change IP Address to static and test connectivity via Ping
+2. Change IP Address to static and test connectivity via _Ping_
-3. Install Active Directory Domain Services and set as Domain Controller
+3. Install _Active Directory Domain Services_ and set as _Domain Controller _
 4. Create Users and sign in as Admin
+5. Add users/admins to the domain
+5. Sign in as other users using their login info
 5. Add Client to the domain
 6. Create Bulk Users within PowerShell command